odoo/documentation/content/developer/misc/other/cmdline.rst

     Email address used as <FROM> when Odoo needs to send mails

+.. option:: --from-filter <address or domain>

+    Email address or domain that the mail server is configured for.
+If the email of the sender does not match this value, it might be encapsulated into ``mail.default.from``.

 .. option:: --smtp <server>

     Address of the SMTP server to connect to in order to send mails